OfficeDev/hands-on-labs/Ignite18/HOL3014-excel-custom-functions/Lab.md

     ![Yo Office bash prompts for custom functions](images/yo-office-excel-cfs-stock-ticker.PNG)

     Answer the prompts as directed below:
-    - Choose a project type: `Excel Custom Functions Add-in project (Preview: Requires the Insider channel for Excel)`
+    - Choose a project type: `Excel Custom Functions Add-in project (September 2018 Preview Refresh: Requires the Insider channel for Excel)`
+    - Choose a script type: `Javascript`
     - What do you want to name your add-in? `stock-ticker`

     After you complete the wizard, the generator will create the project files.